hmjatt/Library/README.md

 # Library

 A small Library App to add books you love.
 It was created to practice Object Constructors, Prototypal Inheritance and Local Storage.
+Keep on reading.
 Feel free to reach me at [Twitter](https://twitter.com/hmjatt/)